 The extended service plans are valid for up to 8 years/120,000 miles, whichever comes first, once the initial factory Nissan warranty expires.
 For full coverage details and limitations, refer to the complete Extended Protection Plan agreement.

 The Gold Preferred plan is Nissan’s highest level of coverage and protects virtually every component in your vehicle.
-The only items not covered are regular maintenance (wiper blades, tires, lights, batteries, etc.), cosmetic damage, and physical damage.
+The only items not covered are regular maintenance (wiper blades, tires, brake pads, lights, batteries, etc.), cosmetic damage, and physical damage.

 The Silver Preferred warranty covers all the components described in the lower-tier Powertrain Preferred plan, plus over 690 additional components and three extra benefits listed below: